 One HR Manager suggested:

-Despite the automation of the process it is still possible for bias to kick in around gender, appearance, accent, voice, ethnicity etc. so it doesn’t go away completely.
-The “performer” quite, often an individualist alpha male personality will tend to do better.
+Despite the automation of the process it is still possible for bias to kick in around gender, appearance, accent, voice, facial irregularities or deformities, ethnicity etc. so it doesn’t go away completely.
+The “performer” quite often an individualist alpha male personality will tend to do better.
 So that’s not a change for the better.

 There was a consensus that an automated interview is useful for preliminary triage especially for lower levels positions where there is a high number of applicants.
 It is also useful for technical roles or to assess a specific skill. it would also be helpful if a performer personality is needed for a role.